• What is poured in place rubber surfacing (Landsafe®, Spurtan)?

 Synthetic turf: polyethylene fibers, recycled rubber, sand and natural rubber.

-Tennis and sport courts: acrylic emulsion, recycled rubber, sand.
+Tennis and multi purpose courts: acrylic emulsion, recycled rubber, sand.

 • Is basemat rubber brand new virgin rubber?